BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Methodology

 A critical challenge in deploying \algname{} is selecting the appropriate threshold $\lambda$ that balances sparsity and accuracy.
 To understand this relationship, we conducted experiments on Llama-3.1-8B across RULER benchmark challenging subsets (NIAH\_MULTI, VT, FWE) with context lengths from 8K to 64K tokens.

-\textbf{Sparsity Determines Accuracy.} Figure~\ref{fig:inverse} (left) shows relative accuracy degradation as a function of sparsity ratio.
-We normalize each curve by full attention result for fair comparison.
-Remarkably, all curves exhibit consistent degradation patterns: performance remains stable up to ~60-70\% sparsity, beyond which accuracy drops sharply.
-This consistency across diverse tasks and sequence lengths reveals that \textbf{accuracy degradation is primarily determined by sparsity ratio itself}, not dataset type or sequence length.
+\textbf{Sparsity Determines Accuracy.} Figure~\ref{fig:inverse} (left) shows relative accuracy degradation as a function of the observed sparsity level.
+We normalize each curve by the full attention result for a fair comparison.
+Remarkably, all curves exhibit consistent degradation patterns: accuracy remains stable up to $\sim$60--70\% sparsity, beyond which accuracy drops sharply.
+This consistency across diverse tasks and sequence lengths reveals that \textbf{accuracy degradation is primarily determined by the sparsity ratio itself}, not the type of data set or sequence length.

-\textbf{Threshold Calibration is Essential.} To achieve consistent performance, we should maintain a \textbf{fixed sparsity ratio} rather than a fixed threshold.
-However, Figure~\ref{fig:inverse} (right) shows that achieving 75\% sparsity requires $\lambda \approx 1e-4$ for 8K contexts but only $1e-5$ for 64K contexts.
+\textbf{Threshold Calibration is Essential.} For models to achieve consistent accuracy, we must maintain a \textbf{fixed sparsity ratio} rather than a fixed threshold.
+However, Figure~\ref{fig:inverse} (right) shows that achieving 75\% sparsity requires $\lambda \approx \num{1e-4}$ for 8K contexts but only $\num{1e-5}$ for 64K contexts.
 This necessitates adaptive calibration.
-Importantly, by targeting fixed sparsity through calibration, users can control and foresee the computational speedup, since performance gains scale predictably with the achieved sparsity level.
+Importantly, by targeting fixed sparsity through calibration, users can control and foresee the computational speedup, since accuracy gains scale predictably with the observed sparsity level.

 Through empirical analysis, we find that the optimal threshold follows an \textbf{inversely proportional} relationship with context length $L$: